quickstraw/tes3mp-scripts/Bounty Board/README.md

 ## Bounty Board
 Adds a bounty command which displays a sorted list of active players and their bounties.

-Use the "/bounties" commands to show the list.
+Use the "/bounties" command to show the list.

 ![Imgur](https://i.imgur.com/QaEMkjF.png)